 These Fruit Pizza Cookies are so vibrant and colorful mini dessert that are always a huge hit!
 They are simple to make with a sugar cookie base, a layer of cream cheese frosting, then topped with beautiful fresh fruit!

 Fruit desserts are always welcome no matter what time of the year.
 They’re often customizable depending on what fruit is in season or what you’ve got in your fridge and these Apple Tarts and Blueberry Pie just happen to be two more of my favorites.
-These make ahead and freezer friendly desserts are perfect during the fall all the way through to the spring and summer parties!

 Table of contents